sudorandom/kmcd.dev/content/posts/2024/call-of-the-monolith-codebase/index.md

 - **Streamlined Deployment:** Atomic deployments become possible, guaranteeing that all services are updated consistently.
 This eliminates the risk of partial deployments or version mismatches that can occur in a microservices architecture.
 - **Easier Rollbacks:** If an issue arises after deployment, rolling back to a previous version becomes simpler with a monorepo.
 A single rollback operation can revert all services to a known good state, minimizing downtime and disruption.
 With microservices that all have different versions, it's hard to know what a good combination of versions for each service actually is.

-Note that while the codebase may be monolithic, many developer teams are now deploying as microservices but developing as if it is a monolith.
+Note that while the codebase may be monolithic, many developer teams are still deploying as microservices.
 This promises the best of both worlds: the simplified and streamlined experience of a single repo with the scalability properties of microservices.

 {{< image src="assimilate.png" width="500px" class="center" >}}